8 min read

 This makes it easier to maintain a comfortable lifestyle without the stress of high rent or mortgage costs.
 Groceries, utilities, and transportation are also manageable, allowing you to live well on a moderate budget.

 While internet and infrastructure aren’t as fast or consistent as in larger towns, many expats adapt easily with local providers or satellite options.
-Healthcare is available locally, with additional services a short drive away in larger towns, providing peace of mind for those relocating.
+Healthcare is available locally, with additional services a short drive away in larger towns.
+One of the main reasons expats are drawn to Corozal is its lower cost of living.
+To put it in context, it’s worth comparing the cost of living in Belize vs Mexico to see how everyday expenses differ across both countries.

 Living Expenses in Punta Gorda